6 min read

 “You are a hand away from pleasure.
 Yours and your partner’s,” explains Shan.

 In addition to that, you can awaken your sexual powers using energy practices like tantra.
-Not only can you learn how to experience a full-body orgasm yourself, but you also give it to your partner by channeling this energy.
+Not only can you learn how to experience a full-body orgasm yourself, but you can also give it to your partner by channeling this energy.

 6 Solutions to Improve Your Sexual Health as You Grow Older

-One of the biggest myths about sex that promotes sexual anxiety in men is that every guy in their mid-30s needs viagra to get an erection.
+One of the biggest myths about sex that promotes sexual anxiety in men is that every guy in their mid-30s needs Viagra to get an erection.

-This myth makes men psychologically reliant on the pill — even when they don’t need it, they take it.
+This myth makes men psychologically reliant on the pill—even when they don’t need it, they take it.
 According to Dr. Amy Killen, you can repair and rejuvenate your genitals without any medications.

 Moreover, if you approach it in the right way, sex can get better as you grow older.
 And the right approach is a whole-body approach based on these six solutions.